Search the site

 What’s the maximum you will lend?

 The maximum we’ll lend to you will depend on your individual needs and circumstances and the terms of the mortgage product.
-You can use our mortgage calculator which is designed to show you how much you could potentially borrow, which products are available to you and how much your monthly payments would be.
+Call our mortgage advice team on 01509 389282 to find out how much you could potentially borrow, which products are available to you and how much your monthly payments would be.

 What’s the minimum term of employment or self-employment?